rehierl/abstract-properties/11-x-hierarchies/11-1-characteristic-subset/2-1-css-of-set-of-css.md

 no two sets can have the same non-empty CSS.

-Note that, since no setup may contain the empty set (i.e. `(Ø not-in S)`), the empty set `Ø` could be returned to indicate an error case.
+Note that, since no setup may contain the empty set (i.e. `(Ø not-in S)`), the empty set `Ø` could be returned to indicate an error condition.

 <!-- ======================================================================= -->
 ## remarks